jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="Known_Limitations"></a>

 ## Known Limitations
-1) The `soap-xml-response-handling` plugin doesn't work for HTTP/2
+1) Kong Gateway version v3.8 (or less): the `soap-xml-response-handling` plugin doesn't work for HTTP/2
 - It's due to the current Nginx limitation.
 See [Kong Gateway doc](https://developer.konghq.com/gateway/entities/plugin/#plugin-contexts)
+- No HTTP/2 restriction for Kong Gateway version v3.9 or higher
 2) The `WSDL VALIDATION` has following limitations:
 - The validation is provided by `libxml2` library that supports XML but doesn't natively support WSDL.
 So, some specific WSDL definitions are not supported by the plugin.
 For instance the [`location`](https://www.w3.org/TR/2007/REC-wsdl20-20070626/#include_location_attribute) WSDL2.0 atrribute (offering a way to give the Schema location) is not supported
 3) The `WSDL/XSD VALIDATION` has following limitations: